-Most likely, you remember closing day — also called settlement — from your initial purchase.
+You may remember your closing day — also called settlement — from when you initially purchased your home.
 You signed many important documents, paid closing costs and walked away with the keys to your new home.
 That’s good news because closing on your refinance is a very similar process.

-Three days before your closing date, you’ll receive your Closing Disclosure.
-This document will lay out the final details of the loan and closing costs you have agreed to.
+Three days before your closing date, you’ll receive your closing disclosure.
+This document will lay out the final details of your refinanced loan and closing costs you have agreed to.
 It will break down your loan terms, projected payments, actual fees, and other costs and credits.
 Review this paperwork carefully.
-If you note any large variations from the costs your lender provided in your Loan Estimate, ask your lender for clarification.
+If you note any large variations from the costs your lender provided in your loan estimate, ask your lender for clarification.

 Closings usually take place at a title company.
 For a refinance, it’ll be you and any co-borrowers and a closing agent in attendance.